 < Back To Academics

-Full-time study, whether in the MFA or Certificate program, includes one Marathon at the start of each semester, and the invitation to attend Evening and Saturday classes during the fall and spring.
+Full-time study, whether in the MFA or Certificate program, includes one Marathon at the start of each semester, and the invitation to attend Evening & Weekend Classes during the Fall and Spring.

 Below is a brief description of the general course offerings available to enrolled students in full-time programs.
 Sample syllabi are available by contacting the Director of Student Services or the Program Director.
 More information on the Marathon program is available on this website, including applications for the stand-alone, part-time program offerings.

 The Marathon, offered with concentrations in drawing, painting and sculpture, is an intensive, all-day program that is held in the first two weeks of the semester.
 The Marathons represent the opportunity for students to experience the teaching of other faculty, and to explore areas of style and method they may not otherwise be exposed to.

 Marathons are taught by regular faculty and visiting artists who are present for the entire two-week session.
 In a short time period, students are forced to confront and resolve the problems of drawing/painting/sculpture.
 This proves to be a demanding yet rewarding introduction to the challenges faced throughout the rest of the semester.

 Drawing is an integral part of the education at the School.
 It is approached in a unique way as a means of understanding perceptual consciousness with regards to scale, spatial geometry, and the nature of mark-making.
 It is expected that whatever direction a student may wish to follow, they will take part in the essential experience of drawing in order to gain the visual literacy and insistence on clarity that it can promote.